 In particular, the guide provides up-to-date and accurate information on the incentives available in each country and the commitments that investors need to make in order to obtain them.
+For EU countries, we also evaluate local implementation of the new Temporary Crisis Transitional Framework and look at how investors can avail themselves of the opportunities offered by this.
 The guide also sets out key real estate, competition, infrastructure, tax and employment issues.

 Since the early nineties the CEE region has attracted a substantial proportion of the manufacturing investment made by companies in Europe.
-Companies were attracted by a variety of factors, including, in particular, lower labour costs.
-In 2022 alone we have seen a wave of new investments being announced from companies such as Volvo Cars, Nokian Tyres and CATL.
-A significant proportion of this has been in the automotive and renewable energy sectors.
+Companies have been attracted by a variety of factors, including, in particular, lower labour costs.
+In 2023 we saw many new investments being announced from companies such as Intel, CATL and BYD.

-We expect significant new investment to be announced during the course of 2023 and subsequent years.
-This will be driven by a number of trends as follows: A desire by European companies to "nearshore".
+We expect significant new investment projects to be announced during 2024 and subsequent years.
+This will be driven, in part, by a desire on the part of European companies to "nearshore".
 Many companies have had supplies of goods and components disrupted by transportation difficulties and Covid lockdowns in China.
 There is now a concern about tensions between China and Taiwan.
 Consequently a number of multinationals are now contemplating moving production to Europe.